Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Discussion

 Since the system is observable, $P\triangleq \lim_{t \rightarrow \infty} P_{t|t}$ exists and is computed by the algebraic Riccati equation (ARE)

 where $V \triangleq \limsup_{t\rightarrow \infty} V_t$.
 The time-invariant rate allocation problem (\ref{eq:s3ra_inf}) for this system is

 Denote by $P=g(V)$ the unique positive solution to the ARE (\ref{eq:ARE}).
-It is easy to show that $g(V)$ is a strictly increasing, and thus invertible, function of $V$ with a bounded range $[g(0)=0,g(\infty)= \frac{f^2}{1-a^2}]$.
-Therefore, the problem (\ref{eq:SRA_scalar}) can be equivalently written as
+It can be shown that $g(V)$ is a strictly increasing, and thus invertible, function of $V$ with a bounded range $[g(0)=0,g(\infty)= \frac{f^2}{1-a^2}]$.
+Therefore, problem (\ref{eq:SRA_scalar}) can be equivalently written as

 It is straightforward to verify that the minimizer of (\ref{eq:equi_prob}) is $P^*= \min \{\beta, \frac{f^2}{1-a^2}\}$ and the optimal value of (\ref{eq:equi_prob}) is $\min\{0,\; \log(a^2+\frac{f^2}{\beta})\}$.
 The $P^*$ is obtained by adopting $V^*=g^{-1}(P^*)$.
 The condition $P^*=\frac{f^2}{1-a^2}$, leading to $V^*=\infty$, corresponds to the condition when it is optimal to allot zero data rate to the sensor.
 This partly explains the sparse nature of the solutions we observed in Section~\ref{sec:Num}.
-It is worth noting that problem (\ref{eq:equi_prob}) is equivalent to scalar infinite-horizon sequential rate-distortion problem studied in \cite{tanaka2016semidefinite,tatikonda2004stochastic}.
+It is worth noting that problem (\ref{eq:equi_prob}) is equivalent to the scalar infinite-horizon sequential rate-distortion problem studied in \citen{tanaka2016semidefinite,tatikonda2004stochastic}.